lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

           mlkemPK = bytes[:1568]
           tradPK  = bytes[1568:]

-     Note that while ML-KEM has fixed-length keys, RSA and ECDH may not, depending on encoding, so rigorous length-checking of the overall composite key is not always possible.
+     Note that while ML-KEM has fixed-length keys, RSA may not, depending on encoding, so rigorous length-checking of the overall composite key is not always possible.